polarsquad/docker-basics-workshop/www/content/05-building-your-first-app.md

     Hello World!
     $ docker stop myapp

-We now our very first Docker app ready!
+We now have our very first Docker app ready!
 Awesome!

 ## Improving our Docker image